mion/harvestman/README.md

 end
 ```

-Needless to say, this will **greatly decrease** performance.
+Needless to say, this will greatly decrease performance.

 ## License

 See LICENSE.txt

-## Contributing

-I'm accepting contributions of all sorts.